 Project E1.
-Project title and acronym: (max 2 lines) Give the project a descriptive English title.
+Project title and acronym: (max 2 lines) Provide descriptive title in English.
 Applicant Applicant E2.
-Name, title and organisation of main applicant: Fill in the name and title of the project leader and organisation of main applicant.
+Name, title and organisation of main applicant: Fill in the name and title of the project leader and organisation of main applicant of the whole project.
 E3.
-Start date: The start date o the project The expected end date of the project Key Staff research by the indiv E5.
+Start date: The start date o f E4.
+End date: The expected end date of the project Key Staff Key Staff E5.
 Name, title, organisation, and number of working hours allocated to the scientific research by the individual participants.
 Extra lines can be added if necessary.
 CVs of the listed persons should be enclosed in E8.
-Name: Title: Но urs: Institution/Company:
+Name: Title: Hours: Institution/Company:

 Project description E6.
-Short project description of the overall project: (Max 1500 characters) Describe how the scientific research will benefit the over-all project.
-Also, include a description of the targets, the expected results and an estimation of the effects of the scientific part of the project.
+Short project description of the overall project: (Max 1500 characters) Describe the overall project, including the targets, the expected results and an estimation of the effects.
 Scientific research E7.
 Description of scientific research to be carried out in the project: (max 15,000 characters (five pages) including spaces - excluding questions) The description should include: E7. a: Describe the scientific research to be carried out within the project and explain why the research activities are necessary in order to obtain the effects, meet the targets and fulfil the project objectives.
-E7. b: A definition of the scientific problem and hypothesis E7. c: Theoretic background and the scientific 'state-of-the-art' E7. d: Methods and analysis to be carried out, experimental design including replications and experimental treatments.
+E7. b: A definition of the scientific problem and hypothesis E7. c: Theoretic background and the scientific 'state-of-the-art'.
+The reference list can be included in the max four pages appendix.
+E7. d: Methods and analysis to be carried out, experimental design including replications and experimental treatments.
 Describe, how these are connected to the project's work packages and give an outline of the work packages and how they interrelate.
-This information should be illustrated by the Gantt chart, but it is not sufficient to refer to the Gantt chart.
-Furthermore, include a list of deliverables and milestones.
-E7. e: Describe the risks that may challenge the feasibility and success of the project, and present a plan for mitigation.
-E7. f: The scientific qualifications of the persons listed in E6 in regard to the scientific work to be carried out.
+This information should be illustrated by the Gantt chart (Form B), but it is not sufficient to refer to the Gantt chart.
+Furthermore, include a list of deliverables and milestones in Form B. E7. e: Describe the risks that may challenge the feasibility and success of the project, and present a plan for mitigation.
+E7. f: The scientific qualifications of the persons listed in E5 in regard to the scientific work to be carried out.
 Relevant information on the labour division between key scientific staff.
 The number and research area of Ph.D. students involved, if any, and how their work will be integrated in the project.

-CVs E8.
+E8.
 CVs for relevant persons in connection to the scientific research: Attach the CVs of the persons involved in the scientific research activities of the project.
 As Form E may be sent into peer review without the main application it is important to include the CVs in Form E or attached them directly to Form E as PDF.